-Sonu Sood evaded tax worth Rs 20 crore, says Central Board of Direct Taxes
+Actor Sonu Sood evaded tax worth Rs 20 crore, claim tax officials

 The Shiv Sena on Friday in its mouthpiece, Saamana, said that the income tax raids on Sood’s premises showed the Bharatiya Janata Party-ruled central government’s narrow-mindedness.

-The editorial had earlier praised the actor’s humanitarian work during the Covid-19 crisis.
-But the party claimed that as soon as the Delhi and Punjab governments collaborated with the actor, Sood became a tax evader.
+The editorial said the BJP had earlier praised the actor’s humanitarian work during the Covid-19 crisis.
+But it claimed that as soon as the Delhi and Punjab governments collaborated with the actor, Sood became a tax evader.